MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/ventricle_ellipsoid_page/ventricle_ellipsoid_demo.md

 Summary
 -------
 A left ventricle (LV) simulation using a simplified ellipsoidal geometry.
 The cavity volume is equal to that of a Sprague-Dawley female rat.
 This simulates five cardiac cycles at which the LV produces a steady state pressure-volume (PV) loop.
+Instruction file found [here](https://github.com/MMoTH/FEniCS-Myosim/blob/master/demos/ellipsoid_lv_steady_state_demo/ellipsoid_ventricle_5beats_demo.json).

 Simulation Protocol
 -------------------